 And so, he just starts grueling over all of these girls that he finds less attractive and then, just like a sports fisherman, just throws them back in the water because they feel like hollow victories.
 They’re not the 10, because only the 10 would show that he has arrived and he is worthy.
 They’re actually narcissists and they’re very dangerous people.
 If you’ve seen the movie — who has seen Talented Mr. Ripley?
 Oh, wow, quite a lot of you, okay.
 Well, they’re like Mr. Ripley.

-And if your [INAUDIBLE] was a pretty narcissistic guy himself, and who would naturally attract another narcissist predator, it was predator after predator, and he lost.
-[INAUDIBLE] was the more obvious, simple-minded predator.
+And if you’re Jude Law, was a pretty narcissistic guy himself, and who would naturally attract another narcissist predator, it was predator after predator, and he lost.
+Jude Law was the more obvious, simple-minded predator.
 He was just more obvious.
 A spoiled little kid, well he wasn’t that little.
 Spoiled kid.
 And then he got taken down by a shark, like literally taken down.
 Brutal.
 That movie was just like shocking.
-But anyway, that’s the type of person you’re dealing with, who is the nice Matt Damon prince — you know, you think he’s the Princeton grad, he’s all a nice boy, sort of naive in a sense, harmless, but you give him some skills and fucking look out because he will stab you in the back.
+But anyway, that’s the type of person you’re dealing with, who is the nice Matt Damon — you know, you think he’s the Princeton grad, he’s all a nice boy, sort of naive, innocent, harmless, but you give him some skills and fucking look out because he will stab you in the back.

 The women who are conditional with their approval, which means, obviously, the whole thing is doomed to fail.
 These adult failures then, in gender, narcissistic injury, which trigger his core issues, leading to crashing down and feeling as hurt and wounded as a child, as a wounded child.
 And I’ll get into why there’s — I wanted to talk about the chemistry between a fixer and predator.